deckhouse/deckhouse/modules/140-user-authz/docs/FAQ.md

 This way, the new role will extend the `d8:manage:deckhouse` role.

-### Extending the existing manage scope roles and adding a new namespace
+### Extending manage scope roles and adding a new namespace

-If you need to create a new namespace (for example, to create a use role in it using a hook), you only need to add one label:
+If you need to create a new namespace (to create a use role in it by the hook), you only need to add one label:

 ```yaml
 "rbac.deckhouse.io/namespace": namespace